 - Mobility Scooter Accident Compensation Calculator

 - No Win No Fee Compensation Claims For A Mobility Scooter Accident

 - How Accident Claims UK Could Help You

 - Reference Materials Relating To A Mobility Scooter Crash Claim

 Making a mobility scooter accident compensation claim could be done with the help of a personal injury lawyer.
 But how do you know whether you could have a claim?
 This guide aims to shed more light on an accident with a mobility scooter, what injuries it could cause, and when you could make a claim for one.
 This could include what happens if a mobility scooter crashes into a car or mobility scooters and accidents that concern other pedestrians.
 We also look at the personal injury claims time limit that could apply in these cases, along with discussing how a No Win No Fee solicitor could really help you to make a mobility scooter accident claim.

-According to the DfT, in 2018, there were 43 accidents causing injury reported with 15 of these causing serious injury and 28 causing slight injuries.
-A claim for a mobility scooter accident would be one that was not your fault.
+To claim for a mobility scooter crash, your injuries must be caused by third-party negligence.
 Whether you were knocked over by a mobility scooter, or you were in a mobility scooter that was in a crash with another vehicle that was not your fault, there could be a liable party that could compensate you for your injuries.
 If you wish to make a claim, then you would need to be able to prove that the mobility scooter accident was not your fault.
 A personal injury lawyer could help you with this.

 There is generally a three-year time limit surrounding personal injury claims, in accordance with the Limitation Act 1980.
 But, there are some exceptions to this rule, including: